CDC Seeks Input on Correctional Food Service Knowledge | National Commission on Correctional Health Care

 CDC Seeks Input on Correctional Food Service Knowledge

-Since 2023, CC has been working with correctional and public health partners to understand the unique challenges of and offer resources and tools to improve food safety in correctional settings.
+Since 2023, CDC has been working with correctional and public health partners to understand the unique challenges of and offer resources and tools to improve food safety in correctional settings.

 This anonymous survey will help them better understand correctional food service operations, training needs, and challenges related to food safety practices.
 The survey was first released in 2024, and they received more than 600 responses from correctional workers across the United States.
 They are repeating the survey to help track changes in food safety knowledge and identify the need for additional tools and resources for correctional facilities.